bibleexchange/courses/homiletics-2/en/3200_topical-sermon.md

 4. Make sure it is accurate to the text.
 5. Make sure you write down the verses next to each idea.

 The chapter and verses were added by the publisher and are not part of the original text nor are they inspired.
-So, donot constrain yourself to them.
+So, do not constrain yourself to them.
 You will find that sometimes they cut off key ideas in mid-thought that are still in "thread," that is, still going on.

 #### Then list all of the various ideas/points in sequence